Lira Clinical Protocol

 The Lira Clinical Protocol is developed and applied in real clinical practice.

-It is led by experienced neuropsychologists with clinical expertise in neurodivergence in women, and is currently used in active diagnostic processes.
+It is led by experienced neuropsychologists with clinical expertise in neurodivergence in women, and is currently used in structured clinical evaluation processes.

-Initial applications have demonstrated maintained diagnostic accuracy while reducing administrative and cognitive burden for clinicians.
+Initial applications have shown that the protocol can support consistent documentation while reducing administrative and cognitive burden for clinicians.

 Interested in using the Lira Clinical Protocol?